You've got to see it to believe it!

 BOOKINGS ESSENTIAL

-when booking PLEASE allow yourself at lease two hours for your visit
+when booking PLEASE allow yourself at least two hours for your visit

-It was quickly apparent that she was “imprinted” this means she would have no interest in other birds and wanted to bond with a human.
-She quickly favored me, and she needed a name change to Princess, mostly because it had to be her way or no way.
+It was quickly apparent that she was “imprinted”.
+This means she would have no interest in other birds and wanted to bond with a human.
+She quickly favoured me, and she needed a name change to Princess, mostly because it had to be her way or no way.

 It was at this time I started to train the Alexandrines to see how much they were willing to learn.
 Daily they amazed me with their love of learning and how they would show total interest in their lessons.